egbakou/domainverifier/README.md

 - The JSON file name
 - An object of type `struct` that matches the content of the JSON file.

+As an example, suppose the domain name to be verified is `the-domain-to-verify.com`, the JSON file is named `example.json`, and the contents of the file are `{"code": "verification-code"}`.
+To perform ownership verification, you can use the following code snippet.
+Keep in mind that the file at `http://the-domain-to-verify.com/example.json` or `https://the-domain-to-verify.com/example.json` must be accessible.

+ In that case, the following code snippet demonstrates how to perform ownership verification.

 ```go
 type ownershipVerification struct {
 	Code string json:"code"